 The College offers two main sources of financial support to students – the Bursary Fund and Free Meals.
 Occasionally other possible sources of support are also advertised to relevant students, such as local bursaries provided by rotary clubs or grants aimed at students progressing to university.

-The Bursary Fund is provided to help students with the direct costs of study such as equipment, books, travel, ex am costs and trips and visits, and is available to assist students who may have difficulties in completing their course because of financial considerations.
+The Bursary Fund is provided to help students with the direct costs of study such as equipment, books, travel and trips and visits, and is available to assist students who may have difficulties in completing their course because of financial considerations.
 There are two types of Bursary.
 The Discretionary Bursary is aimed at providing financial support to students from low income families and / or families in receipt of certain benefits.
 The Vulnerable Bursary is for young people in care, care leavers and young people who themselves are in receipt of certain benefits.
 Both funds are paid weekly into the student's bank account, but payment is dependent on maintaining good behaviour and attendance.
 It is expected that the funds are used for the costs of study, although for some particular mandatory study trips further financial subsidy is provided.

 Under the Free Meals scheme, eligible students will be allocated a credit of £3.50 per day to cover the cost of a 'main meal'.
 A certain degree of flexibility in what can be purchased is allowed and the College canteen will track each day to ensure that this amount is deducted from the cost.
 Snacks will need to be paid for separately.
 Canteen staff will maintain a weekly list of eligible students and students simply show their ID card to prove who they are.